In partnership with NASTAD and NNPTC, this resource expands on the 2015 STD Treatment Guidelines.

 Screening should occur at least annually, and every three to six months for sexually active MSM with multiple partners.
 The recommendations of the Blue Ribbon Panel suggest that providers offer the following to all of their gay, bisexual, and other MSM patients.
 Please note that this document is focused on cisgender men who have sex with cisgender men.
 Some of the material may also apply to transgender women, depending on their sexual practices they engage in.
 Whitman-Walker Health has an excellent document to guide sexual health conversations with transgender patients.

 Have questions or comments about this resource?
-Email Stephen Hicks, Manager, Health Equity and Capacity Building.
+Email Neil Rana, Manager, Health Equity and Capacity Building.